 Chronic inflammation and reactive lymph node hyperplasia

-Non-Hodgkin lymphoma is the 2nd most common cancer in HIV-infected patients, and some AIDS patients present with lymphoma.
+Non-Hodgkin lymphoma is the 2nd most common cancer in HIV-infected patients Non-Hodgkin lymphoma AIDS-defining cancers in patients infected with HIV are Kaposi sarcoma Lymphoma, Burkitt (or equivalent term) Lymphoma, immunoblastic (or equivalent term) Lymphoma, primary, of central nervous system read more , and some AIDS patients present with lymphoma.
 Indeed, patients with non-Hodgkin lymphoma should generally be screened for HIV and hepatitis viruses.

 Genetic factors appear to play a role.
 Recent evidence shows that certain single nucleotide polymorphisms increase the risk of lymphoma.
 Also, patients with a first-degree relative with Hodgkin or non-Hodgkin lymphoma have an increased risk of non-Hodgkin lymphoma.

 Most (80 to 85%) non-Hodgkin lymphomas arise from B lymphocytes; the remainder arise from T lymphocytes or natural killer cells.
-Either precursor or mature cells may be involved.
 The stage of lymphocyte differentiation at which the oncogenic event occurs determines the disease presentation and outcome.

 Most lymphomas are nodal with variable involvement of the bone marrow and peripheral blood.
 A leukemia-like picture with peripheral lymphocytosis and bone marrow involvement may be present in up to 50% of children and about 20% of adults with some types of non-Hodgkin lymphoma.

 Hypogammaglobulinemia caused by a progressive decrease in immunoglobulin production is present in 15% of patients at diagnosis.
-This increases the risk of serious bacterial infection and may require replacement with IV immune globulin.
+Hypogammaglobulinemia increases the risk of serious bacterial infection, and patients may require IV immune globulin to replace deficient immunoglobulins.

 Pathologic classification of non-Hodgkin lymphoma continues to evolve, reflecting new insights into the cells of origin and the biologic bases of these heterogeneous diseases.
 The 2016 WHO classification is valuable because it incorporates immunophenotype, genotype, and cytogenetics, but numerous other systems exist (eg, Lyon classification).